benjaminsampica/benjaminsampicaStatic/content/post/orms/index.md

 ## The Practical

-With the security and performance considerations in mind, below are a few categories with examples where ORM's really shine and where Casey's has the opportunity to enhance the application development life cycle.
+With the security and performance considerations in mind, below are a few categories with examples where ORM's really shine and where the application development life cycle is improved.

 Consider an application which maintains employees.
 The application connects to a database with tables called `dbo.Employee` and `domain.EmployeeType` with the following properties: